How to Make a Spotify Canvas Like a Pro

 Step 3: Resize your video and adjust the length

-Your video will upload to the Canvas Maker at its original size and length.
-That means you'll have to resize it and potentially trim it down to meet Spotify's requirements.
+Your video will upload to the Spotify Canvas Maker at its original size and length.
+That means you'll have to resize the video and potentially trim it down to meet Spotify's vertical format requirements.

-Inside the trim screen, drag the bars until your video is somewhere between three to eight seconds in length.
-If you have a particular point in the video that you'd like to feature in your loop, you can also use the start and end boxes to enter an exact timestamp where you want your video to start and stop.
+If you have a particular point in the video that you'd like to feature in your loop, you can use the Timing tab for that as well.
+Enter the exact timestamps for where you want your video loop to start and stop.
+Just keep the total time between 3-8 seconds.

 Step 4: Download your Spotify Canvas from Kapwing

-Kapwing will take a few moments to process your video and you're safe to close this browser tab or continue surfing the web or doing other work while you wait.
+Kapwing will take a few moments to process your video.
+You're safe to close this browser tab or continue surfing the web or doing other work while you wait.
 When the video is done processing, you'll be taken to a final video screen to preview your video before saving it.
 If you are happy with the look of your video, click the Download button to instantly save your Spotify Canvas to your device.

 Step 5: Upload your Canvas video to Spotify for Artists